css-modules/css-modules/README.md

 * [css-modules/webpack-demo](https://github.com/css-modules/webpack-demo);
 * [Theming](examples/theming.md)

+## Implementations

-# webpack implementation
+### webpack

-The css-loader replaces every local-scoped identifier with a global unique name (hashed from module name and local identifier by default) and exports the used identifer.
+Webpacks [css-loader](https://github.com/webpack/css-loader) in module mode replaces every local-scoped identifier with a global unique name (hashed from module name and local identifier by default) and exports the used identifer.

 Extending adds the source class name(s) to the exports.